ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 * ["Needs Discussion" Issues](https://github.com/ArctosDB/arctos/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Needs+Discussion%22) are those for which sufficient information to proceed is not available.
 Please add a comment to the label as a means of discussion.
 * [WishList Issues](https://github.com/ArctosDB/arctos/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Wish+List%22) are those which, at the time of last evaluation, we don't have resources to develop.
 * [Uncategorized Issues](https://github.com/ArctosDB/arctos/issues?q=is%3Aopen+is%3Aissue+no%3Amilestone) require a Milestone.

+## Edit this Documentation

+If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_how_to/How-to-Use-Issues-in-Arctos.markdown" target="_blank">here</a>.